tessercat/pbx-docs/client/notes.md

 by reconnecting immediately
 on WebSocket disconnection,
 but backing off five seconds,
-+/- two seconds,
++/- five seconds,
 on every retry
-until it retries every 30 seconds, also +/- two seconds.
+until it retries every 30 seconds, also +/- five seconds.

+## Ping

+Browsers time out WebSocket connections after 60 seconds of inactivity, so the client pings the server with a verto protocol echo message every 45 seconds +/- five seconds.

+Controllers can register a callback on client ping to execute various operations periodically.

+## Random retry/ping

-Randomness in the backoff period is intended to help stagger the work of handling connection requests and ping replies when FreeSWITCH or the verto endpoint restarts with many connected clients.
+Randomness in retry and ping periods is intended to help stagger the work of handling connection requests and ping replies when FreeSWITCH or the verto endpoint restarts with many connected clients.

-## WebSocket timeout
+## Ping timeout

-All browsers I've tested
-disconnect idle WebSockets
-after one minute,
-so the Client sends `echo` messages periodically to keep the connection alive.
+The client schedules pings with `setTimeout`, but some browsers

-Some browsers slow or halt timers when a page is in a background tab, when the browser runs in the background, or when the device sleeps, so the client might fail to send an echo message before the browser times out and closes its WebSocket.
+(e.g. mobile browsers on battery power) slow or halt timers when the browser or document doesn't have focus, or when the phone sleeps.

-I've noticed this only
-in Chromium-based browsers on Android, but I haven't noticed it otherwise, so I assume it's a feature intended to preserve battery life.
-Clients could echo
-in Web Workers,
-which don't slow/halt timers,
-but since I assume
+To preserve this battery-saving behaviour, the client disconnects and/or stops the WebSocket from reconnecting when it detects a slowed timer.

+When the WebSocket disconnects, the client assumes the browser initiated the disconnection and stops reconnecting if the WebSocket connected or last pinged the WebSocket server more than 60 seconds ago.

+Since receving messages
+prevents the browser
+from disconnecting the WebSocket, to prevent clients on sleeping devices from draining the battery, and to prevent sleeping clients from continually appearing and disappearing from the channel
+(from the point of view of other clients), the client detects a slowed timer on every ping and leaves the channel if it last pinged the server more than 60 seconds ago.

+Since the ping timer halts or slows on sleeping devices, when a device wakes up before the slowed timer expires, the client disconnects when the timer finally runs because it's been too long since its last ping.
+This can happen some time after the device wakes up.

+To avoid this,
+the client registers a visibility listener on its document and pings when the document becomes visible.
+This is not reliable,
+however,
+so the client sometimes disconnects when the timer runs some time after the device wakes up.

+I'm not quite sure
-that browsers do what they do
+what to do about this.
-for a reason,
-I haven't done so.

-In fact,
-since the client
-reconnects WebSockets on disconnect, but timer slowdown stops the echoes that keep it connected,
-I've encouraged this behaviour by halting WebSocket reconnect in situations where the client has failed to send an echo message before the browser disconnects its WebSocket.

-The only mitigation I've added is to send echo immediately when the window gains focus to avoid timeouts in situations where the phone has gone to sleep for a little while but the person using it wakes it up before the WebSocket disconnects because they're expecting or about to make a call.
+Maybe timing out on ping
+isn't such a good idea.